 Subscribe to receive featured episodes and staff favorites once a month.Newsletter Signup

 Law firm pricing is one of the most important aspects of running a legal practice, and is one of the most important factors to potential clients.
-So why don’t lawyers address this in their marketing?
+So why don’t lawyers address this better?

 Pricing not only affects how your clients view the value they receive from your services, but it also affects whether or not clients will hire your firm at all.
 And how clients perceive a price is just as important as the price itself.

 So how much should lawyers charge?
 How do you know if your prices are too high, or too low?
 And what is the disconnect between lawyers and clients regarding how they each value pricing?